Sukie0626/fushuqin.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Looking for a postdoctoral position in Cambridge.
+role: Looking for a research associate/scientist position in Cambridge

 # Organizations/Affiliations to show in About widget
 organizations: